-The focus of my analysis is on an industry which is subject to constraints on investment.
+The focus of my analysis is on an industry that is subject to constraints on investment.
 To this end, I consider a two-sector production economy.
-Each of the sectors has its own capital good and produces sector-specific perishable consumption good.
+Each of the sectors has its own capital good and produces a sector-specific perishable consumption good.
 The technology of the first sector exhibits constant returns to scale: a unit of capital good at time t is transformed into $1 + \alpha dt + \sigma dW_t$ units at time t + dt.
 There is no distinction between the capital good and the consumption good within the first sector.
-The first consumption good can be used for production within the first sector, for consumption and for investment into the second sector.
+The first consumption good can be used for production within the first sector, for consumption, and for investment into the second sector.
 I assume that investment into the second sector, it can only be used for production within the second sector.
-Thus, the capital stock of the first sector changes according to where c{1t} is the consumption rate of the first good and dI_t denotes the investment process.
+Thus, the capital stock of the first sector changes according to where $c{1,t}$ is the consumption rate of the first good and dI_t denotes the investment process.
 By assumption of irreversibility, $dI_t \ge 0$.

-$$dK{1t} = (\alpha K{1t} - c{1t})dt + \sigma K{1t}dW_t - dI_t,$$ (1)
+$$dK{1,t} = (\alpha K{1,t} - c{1,t})dt + \sigma K{1,t}dW_t - dI_t,$$ (1)

 The capital stock of the second sector changes only due to investment and depreciation, i.e., where δ is the rate of depreciation.
 Thus, by assumption, one unit of the first good can be used to create one unit of the second capital good.
 The latter, on the other hand, can only be used to produce the second consumption good.
-In the benchmark model, the investment rate dI_t/K{2t} is assumed unconstrained.
-In the full version of the model below, I impose an additional constraint on the rate of investment, $dI_t/dt \in [0, i{\max}K{2t}]$, which is a special case of a standard convex adjustment cost specification.
-I assume a constant-returns-to-scale technology, so that the total output of the second sector is given by $c{2t} = XK{2t}$, where X is a productivity parameter.
+In the benchmark model, the investment rate $dI_t/K{2,t}$ is unconstrained.
+In the full version of the model below, I impose an additional constraint on the rate of investment, $dI_t/dt \in [0, i{\max}K{2,t}]$, which is a special case of a standard convex adjustment cost specification.
+I assume a constant-returns-toscale technology, so that the total output of the second sector is given by $c{2,t} = XK{2,t}$, where X is a productivity parameter.
 I set X to one without loss of generality.
 The first sector of the model can be interpreted as the bulk of the economy, which in the aggregate behaves as if investment were perfectly reversible.
 The second sector in the model captures investment constraints at the level of a single industry.
-To simplify the analysis, I assume that the technology of the second sector is riskless, which implies that the two sectors in the economy exhibit different levels of risk by construction.
+To simplify the analysis, I assume that the technology of the second sector is riskless, which by construction implies that the two sectors in the economy exhibit different levels of risk.
 This is not problematic since the focus of this analysis is on the implications of the model for time-variation in returns of the second sector.
-The cross-sector comparison of the dynamic properties of returns is still meaningful, while the cross-sectoral differences in the level of volatility and expected returns reflect the fact that the two sectors operate different technologies.
+The cross-sector comparison of the dynamic properties of returns is still meaningful, while the cross-sector differences in the level of volatility and expected returns reflect the fact that the two sectors operate different technologies.

-$$dK{2t} = -\delta K{2t} dt + dI_t, \tag{2}$$
+$$dK{2,t} = -\delta K{2,t} dt + dI_t, \tag{2}$$